Crypto Options & Futures Taxes in the US 2026 – Derivatives Tax Guide

 Import your transactions and get a complete tax report in minutes – no manual spreadsheets needed.

 Start for free →Regulated futures contracts on designated exchanges qualify as Section 1256 contracts.
-The key benefit: 60% of gains are treated as long-term and 40% as short-term – regardless of how long you held the position.
+The benefit is significant: 60% of gains are treated as long-term and 40% as short-term — regardless of how long you held the position.

 Which Crypto Futures Qualify for Section 1256?

-- Offshore exchange perpetuals (Binance, Bybit): Do NOT qualify – treated as regular property
+- Offshore perpetuals on Binance, Bybit, OKX: Do NOT qualify — treated as regular property

-- Crypto options on regulated exchanges: May qualify – consult a tax professional
+- Crypto options on regulated US exchanges: May qualify — consult a tax professional

 Crypto Options (Deribit, Coinbase)

-Options on crypto not traded on US regulated exchanges are treated as standard property:
+For options on crypto not traded on US regulated exchanges, standard property rules apply:

-- Buying a call/put: cost of premium is your cost basis; taxed when exercised or expired
+- Buying a call or put: premium paid is your cost basis; taxed at exercise or expiration

 - Writing (selling) options: premium received is income when recognized

-- Exercise: treated as buying/selling the underlying crypto at the strike price
+- Exercise: treated as buying or selling the underlying crypto at the strike price

-- Expiry worthless: full loss of premium as capital loss
+- Expiry worthless: full loss of the premium as capital loss

 Perpetual Swaps (Offshore Exchanges)

-Perpetual swap contracts on Binance, Bybit, OKX, etc. are not Section 1256 contracts.
-Each settlement, funding payment, and close is a separate taxable event.
-Funding payments (positive or negative) are ordinary income/expense.
+Perpetual swaps on Binance, Bybit, OKX and similar offshore platforms don't get Section 1256 treatment.
+Each funding payment, settlement, and close is a separate taxable event.
+Funding payments — whether positive or negative — are ordinary income or expense.

 Form 6781: Section 1256 Reporting

-Report Section 1256 gains and losses on Form 6781.
-The form automatically applies the 60/40 split.
-Net gains transfer to Schedule D with the appropriate short/long-term breakdown.
+Section 1256 gains and losses go on Form 6781.
+The form handles the 60/40 split automatically.
+Net gains then flow to Schedule D with the appropriate short-term/long-term breakdown already applied.

 Loss Carryback for Section 1256